Category Archives: pantry

 Be well.

-No Artificial Colors In Kraft Foods Overseas, Why Here?
+No Artificial Colors In Kraft Foods Overseas: Why Not In The U.S.?

-My newest column as the Houston Holistic Health Examiner deals with the buzz and rising dismay over Kraft Food Inc. using artificial colors in their products in the United States but not in places such as Europe and Australia.
+My latest column as the Houston Holistic Health Examiner addresses the growing concern over Kraft Foods Inc.'s use of artificial colors in their U.S. products, despite removing them in places like Europe and Australia.

 "As a Nutrition Educator and the mother of two children who are sensitive to food coloring I am pleased to see that you have removed the artificial colorants and aspartame from your products sold in other countries.
 I feel that this was a responsible decision made in reaction to the demands of your consumers which highlights that KraftFoods has the ability to effect change in partnership with the requests of it's consumers.
 I am stunned, however, by your decision to continue to use these very chemical additives in the U.S. version of the same products.